geerlingguy/drupal-container/README.md

     docker-compose up -d

-You should be able to access the Drupal site at `http://localhost/`.
+You should be able to access the Drupal site at `http://localhost/`, and if you're installing the first time, the Drupal installer UI should appear.
+Follow the directions and you'll end up with a brand new Drupal site!

 ### Drupal codebase